 BY THE REV. JOSEPH A. DARBY

-The Rev. Joseph A. Darby is senior pastor of Morris Brown African Methodist Episcopal Church and first vice-president of the Charleston Branch NAACP.
+The Rev. Joseph A. Darby is senior pastor of Morris Brown African Methodist Episcopal Church and vice president of the Charleston Branch NAACP.